loighic/truth-tables/===TRUTH_TABLES_PART_1===.md

 Read chapters 8, 9, and 10 (Characteristic truth tables, Complete truth tables, and Six concepts)

-Each homework assignment is worth 100 points.
+Each homework assignment is worth 100 points but will be converted to a 10-point scale in Canvas.

 ---